louis-mulder/Xpra-VDI-Netes/README.md

  Hopefully this setup will inspire a lot of people.
 I am now a retired engineer with Unix background until 1979 so be free to use it as starting point.
 And how it is done study on the scripts.
+ BTW.
+A similar setup can be also done for other container techniques or for example full virtuals machines.
+      Also a pretty solution to put applications behind bars or stepping-stones with X11 support.